-The UCSC Paleogenomics Laboratory, in the Department of Ecology and Evolutionary Biology at the University of California, Santa Cruz (UCSC) invites applications for research specialist positions in genomic DNA extraction, handling, and sequencing.
-Under the direction of Dr. Beth Shapiro and Dr. Richard (Ed) Green, the successful candidates will support and assist in research that uses a genomics approach to understand how genetic variation is distributed among populations over geographic space, and how this changes through time.
-This includes applications in both conservation genomics and paleogenomics.
+Dr. Beth Shapiro in the Paleogenomics Laboratory and Department of Ecology and Evolutionary Biology at the University of California, Santa Cruz (UCSC) invites applications for a specialist in genomic DNA extraction, handling, and sequencing.
+The successful candidate will support and assist in research that uses a genomics approach to understand how genetic variation is distributed among populations over geographic space, and how this changes through time.

 Applicants with expertise using the Illumina sequencing platform are strongly encouraged to apply.